 Historically, application to the Meyerhoff Program was initiated through nomination.
 While it is no longer a requirement to be nominated for our program, it is highly encouraged.
 Nominations are most frequently submitted by high school administrators, guidance counselors, or teachers.
-Deserving students may also be nominated by other adults who are influential in their educational and personal lives, including community leaders and mentors.
+Deserving students may also be nominated by other adults who are influential in their educational and personal lives, including community leaders, mentors, and family.

 The typical application and selection process is as follows:

 - September 15 Nomination letters are sent to principals and guidance counselors, explaining eligibility criteria and how to access the online nomination forms.

-- October 15 All nominations are to be received by the Meyerhoff office.
-Once nominations are received correspondence encouraging students to apply to the Meyerhoff Scholars Program are sent directly to the nominee’s mailing address.
+- October 15 Though we encourage nomination by this date, submissions received later will be processed without penalty to the student.
+Correspondence encouraging application to the Meyerhoff Scholars Program is sent directly to the nominee’s mailing address.

 - November 1 UMBC Admissions Early Action Deadline.
-In addition to the Meyerhoff Scholars application, students must submit a general UMBC application for undergraduate admission and are encouraged to take advantage of the early action admissions deadline of November 1.
+In addition to the Meyerhoff Scholars application, students must submit a general UMBC application for undergraduate admission and are encouraged to take advantage of the Early Action admissions deadline of November 1.

-- January 30 On this date invitations to participate in one of two Meyerhoff Selection Weekends are mailed to top applicants meeting eligibility criteria, including submission of a completed UMBC undergraduate admissions application and a Meyerhoff Scholars Program application, are invited to attend Selection Weekend.
-Invited students are required to take UMBC Math and English placement tests prior to this weekend.
+- January 30 On this date invitations to participate in one of two Meyerhoff Selection Weekends are mailed to top applicants meeting eligibility criteria, including submission of a completed UMBC undergraduate admissions application and a Meyerhoff Scholars Program application.
+Invited students are required to take UMBC Math and English placement tests prior to their Selection Weekend (February and March).